nebari-dev/nebari-slurm/tests/azure/README.md

   - `worker-count`
   - `os-disk-size`

-You might want to change the these variables according to your requirements
+You might want to change these variables according to your requirements
 ## Destroying the resources

 ```shell